 Therefore, the crisis is causing a transfer of customers from one store to another and puts customer loyalty at risk when the crisis ends.

 It is important that Retailers do not stop communicating and stay besides their customers ensuring their loyalty

 To learn in more detail about the changes in consumer behaviour, download the country reports here:

-Tiendeo has carried out this study through Geotracking, an own tool that allows detecting visits to points of sale and measuring the return on investment of the distribution of digital brochures.
-It is a tool whose data preserves the confidentiality of users, who have previously given their consent.
+Tiendeo has carried out this study through Geotracking, an own tool that allows detecting visits to point of sale and measuring the return on investment of the distribution of digital brochures.
+It is a tool whose data preserves the confidentiality of users, who have previously consent.